guitarvydas/guitarvydas.github.io/_posts/2021-10-01-Control Flow is Orthogonal to Data Structuring.md

 # Registers

-- shared, global variables implemented in hardware, made available to software
+- registers are *shared*, *global* variables implemented in hardware, made available to software
-- PC is a global variable (shared by all threads on that CPU)
+- the PC register is a global variable (shared by all threads on that CPU)
-- SP is a global variable (shared by all threads on that CPU)
+- the SP register is a global variable (shared by all threads on that CPU)
-- MMU is a global variable (shared by all threads on that CPU)
+- the MMU is a global variable (shared by all threads on that CPU)

 # See Also